Load Balancing and Scale-Out Architectures

 Load Balancing with Routers

 Load Balancing is not limited to load balancer devices.
-Routers perform load balancing, too, with routing.
+Routers also perform load balancing with routing.
 Across all Cisco IOS® router platforms, load balancing is a standard feature.
 The router automatically activates this feature when multiple routes to a destination are in the routing table.

-Routing Information Protocol (RIP), RIPv2, Enhanced Interior Gateway Routing Protocol (EIGRP), Open Shortest Path First (OSPF), and Interior Gateway Routing Protocol (IGRP) are standard routing protocols, or they are derived from static routing and packet forwarding protocols.
-When forwarding packets, it allows a router to use multiple paths.
+Routing Information Protocol (RIP), RIPv2, Enhanced Interior Gateway Routing Protocol (EIGRP), Open Shortest Path First (OSPF), and Interior Gateway Routing Protocol (IGRP) are standard routing protocols or derived from static routing and packet forwarding protocols.
+When forwarding packets, RIP allows a router to use multiple paths.

 Load Balancer Scalability